What is Parachute NYC?

 In addition to home-based treatment, Parachute NYC offers crisis respite centers where people can stay overnight in a calm, open, and supportive environment.
 A Support Line (646-741-HOPE) is also available for those experiencing emotional distress.

-Services are available in the Bronx, Manhattan and Queens to New Yorkers ages 18 to 65.
-In Brooklyn, the program is open to people ages 16 to 30.
-Staten Island residents ages 18 to 65 can seek services in Manhattan.
+Services are available in the Bronx, Brooklyn, Manhattan, and Queens to New Yorkers ages 18 to 65.
+In Brooklyn, home-based treatment services are available to people ages 16 to 30.
+Staten Island residents ages 18 to 65 can seek services in Manhattan. .

 For more information on Parachute NYC services including referrals and eligibility requirements, please visit